alexanderkozlenko/dotnet-vslm/README.md

 ## Visual Studio 2017 Setup Layout Manager

 Provides an ability to display and remove obsolete packages from the Visual Studio 2017 installation layout.
-Each package which is not listed in the current catalog file `Catalog.json` is considered as absolete.
+Each package which is not listed in the current catalog file `Catalog.json` is considered as obsolete.

 ### Run instruction: